Litigation & Dispute Resolution Group

 “Litigation: Defending the Shareholder Derivative Action and Avoiding Multiple Forums,” InsideCounsel, November 14, 2013.

-Named as New York Metro Rising Star by Super Lawyers for 2013 and 2014.
+Named as New York Metro Rising Star by Super Lawyers for 2013-2017.

 Received the Thurgood Marshall Award from the Association of the Bar of the City of New York in 2008 for pro bono representation of death row inmate.